Rich-Harris/ramjet/README.md

 Reliable automated tests of a library like ramjet are all but impossible.
 Instead `npm test` will start the development server and navigate you to [localhost:4567/test.html](http://localhost:4567/test.html), where you can visually check that the library behaves as expected.

-## How ramjet works
-Ramjet operates on two DOM elements.
-It clones both of these nodes and, using CSS transformation (and border radius), it places one on the top of the other, in the same position as the first element (the second element has opacity 0 at the beginning).
-Then both elements transition to the position/size of the second element crossfading into each other.
+## Advanced options
-The option `overrideClone` is a function called recursively for cloning any cloned node (it uses a simple node.cloneNode() by default).
-It takes as a parameters the current node and the depth of this node compared to the original element.
+The option `overrideClone` (function) overrides the function used to clone nodes (the default implementation uses a simple node.cloneNode()).
+It takes as a parameters the current node and the depth of this node compared to the original element (it is called recursively on the node subtree).
 It can be useful for removing annoying attributes or children from the cloned node.
-For example if a node contains a playing video element this can be removed before starting the animation because it may be heavy to animate and you can heard the audio of it.
+For example if a node contains a video element with autoplay, this can be excluded because it may be heavy to animate and you can heard the audio of it.
 Examples:

 ```html
     // cloning only the root node